-This is an ideal spot-and-stalk black bear hunt for bowhunters with multiple stalks increasing your chances of a successful hunt.
+These are ideal spot-and-stalk British Columbia black bear hunts geared for bowhunters, with multiple stalks increasing your chances of a successful hunt.

 This outfitters area boasts of some of the best habitat for black bears in the British Columbia.

 It has a prolific salmon run in the fall which brings bear in for miles.
-It is not uncommon to see up to 15 black bears per day, with multiple stalks being the rule rather than the exception.
+It is not uncommon to see up to 15 black bears per day on these British Columbia black bear hunts, with multiple stalks being the rule rather than the exception.

 Be prepared for a relaxing and enjoyable hunt.
 We do not get up at the crack of dawn as the big bears are primarily moving in the afternoon and evenings but at that point be ready for multiple stalks and large numbers of bears”